Mertim

-Mertim, an acronym for Mersin Ticaret Merkezi (Mersin Trade Center), is a 52-story skyscraper in Mersin, Turkey.
-It was the tallest building in Turkey between 1987 and 2000, until the completion of the İş Bankası Towers in Istanbul.
-It is also the tallest hotel building in Turkey.
+Mertim, an acronym for Mersin Ticaret Merkezi (Mersin Trade Center), is a 176.8 m, 52-floor skyscraper in Mersin, Turkey.
+It was the tallest building in Turkey between 1990 and 2000, until the completion of the 181.2 m, 52-floor Isbank Tower 1 in Levent, Istanbul.
+Mertim Tower in Mersin is also the tallest hotel building in Turkey.

 History

 The Port of Mersin, which is the largest seaport in Turkey and the main port for international trade with the Turkish Republic of Northern Cyprus, had been declared as a free trade zone and a series of buildings were constructed in the city to be used in business and commerce, which included the Mertim Tower.

 The construction

 The architect of the complex was Cengiz Bektaş who designed the building in 1985.
-The tower was constructed during the second half of the 1980s by the Üstay Corporation.
-The tower was completed in 1987 and the entire complex entered service in 1993.
-Immediately after its opening in 1993, a part of the building was used by the University of Mersin for several years during the 1990s.
+The tower was constructed during the second half of the 1980s by the Üstay Corporation.The tower was topped out in 1990 and the entire complex entered service in 1992.
+Immediately after its opening in 1992, a part of the building was used by the University of Mersin for several years during the 1990s.